But let’s get one thing straight.

 And what to do if you’re in a relationship with one?

-Follow these tips to overcome the natural difficulties.
+Follow these tips to overcome natural difficulties in your INTJ ESFP relationship.

-Most INTJ ESFP relationships are characterized by the usual problems that all romantic engagements have.
+Most INTJ ESFP relationships are characterized by the usual problems of all romantic engagements.

-Differences between you and your ESFP partner could be compounded by the deep differences in ways of looking at the world and how you think.
+Differences between you and your ESFP partner could be compounded by the deep differences in how you look at the world and think.

-This can be especially intoxicating for the rigid INTJ whose life often lacks a sense of spontaneity and excitement.
+This can be especially intoxicating for the rigid INTJ personality type whose life often lacks a sense of spontaneity and excitement.